Are There Mosquitoes in Hawaii? (What Are They and How to Avoid Them)

 Treatment of mosquito bites: What to do if you get bitten by a mosquito?

-While there’s not much you can do once a mosquito has bit you, you can wash the area with soap and water.
+While there’s not much you can do once a mosquito has bitten you, you can wash the area with soap and water.

-If you’re experiencing a lot of discomfort and swelling, apply an ice pack to the area or use a mix of baking soda and water to help reduce the itching.
+If you’re experiencing significant discomfort and swelling, apply an ice pack to the affected area or use a mixture of baking soda and water to help alleviate the itching.

 Tips for Preparing for Mosquito Season in Hawaii